Average Weather in Cáceres Spain

 To characterize how pleasant the weather is in Cáceres throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Cáceres for general outdoor tourist activities is from mid May to mid October, with a peak score in the third week of September.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Cáceres for general outdoor tourist activities is from early May to mid October, with a peak score in the second week of September.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Cáceres for hot-weather activities is from late June to late August, with a peak score in the last week of July.